qinxuqiang/Semantic-movie-recommender/README.md

 ### 1.1 Purpose
 This document outlines the design of a Semantic Movie Recommender.
 The goal is to help users discover movies they are likely to enjoy based on their description of the movie.
 ### 1.2 Scope
-Initial dataset: [TMDB 5000](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data) 5000 movies from the website The Movie Database
+Initial dataset: [TMDB 5000](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data) 5000 movies from the website The Movie Database, up to 2021.
+Additional dataset: [TMDB_2k_since_2021](https://www.kaggle.com/datasets/qinxuqiang/tmdb-2k-since-2021) additional 2k movies since 2021, created by my self.

 ---